IntuitDeveloper/SampleApp-CRUD-PHP/README.md

 Steps described below is to run the PHP file for creating a customer.

-1. Open the terminal window or command prompt and cd into the CRUD directory `/SampleApp-CRUD-PHP/CRUD/Customer`
+1. Open the terminal window or command prompt and cd into the CRUD directory `/SampleApp-CRUD-PHP/CRUD/Customer`.
 2. Run the command `php CustomerCreate.php`.
-3. On the console you'll see the log being generated with the new customer id.
+3. On the console you'll see the log being generated with the new customer ID.
 4. Request/Response XMLs are generated in the [`Logs`](CRUD/Logs) folder.

 Follow similar steps for other classes.